 Kate Chopin's The Awakening, exhibits another balanced approach to the demand for the arts.
 Chopin accepts Veblen's conspicuous consumption model for the demand for the arts, but works to demonstrate that such a model is inappropriate.
 Mostly through the character of Léonce Pontellier, Chopin criticizes the conspicuous consumption of the Creole class of turn-of-the-century New Orleans.
 In line with Veblen's model, Léonce, as a successful banker, is consumed by the appearance of his home and thus cloaks it with art.
-As Chopin (1899) explains, "The Pontelliers possessed a very charming home on Esplande Street in New Orleans. . . .
+As Chopin (1899) explains, "The Pontelliers possessed a very charming home on Esplande Street4 in New Orleans. . . .
 The softest carpets and rugs covered the floors; rich and tasteful draperies hung at doors and windows.
 There were paintings, selected with judgment and discrimination, upon the walls.
 The cut glass, the silver, the heavy damask which daily appeared upon the table were the envy of many women whose husbands were less generous than Mr. Pontellier" (p.
 50).
 Mr. Pontellier prides himself on his possessions and walks about his house "examining its various appointments and details" (Eliot, 1899, p.
 50).
 In this sense, Chopin demonstrates that in some cases the demand for the arts can be a function of income as Veblen's model predicts.

 Chopin, however, uses the character of Edna Pontellier, the wife of Léonce, to demonstrate another variety of demand and the folly of Léonce's conspicuous demand for the arts.
 In rebellion against "les convenances" and to maintain the sanctity of the arts, Edna resolves to leave her husband's fashionable home on Esplande Street in favor of a modest home she refers to as her "pigeon-house."
 Edna fills this "pigeon-house" with both her own art as well as painting and sketches she purchases from poor artists on the street.
 In this way Edna is able to fulfill her relationship with the arts free of conventional restraints.
-Additionally, Edna's move to this "pigeon-house" asserts her new economic role outside of her husband's control.
-As Edna explains, she moves out of the house on Esplande Street because "The house, the money that provides for it, are not mine" (Chopin, 1899, p.
-79).
-Funding her new home entirely on her own demonstrates a new level of economic and social freedom for Edna; a freedom she acquires through her involvement with the arts.

-&lt;sup>4 "The most exclusive address of the Creole aristocracy, Called 'Promenade Publique' in the 1830s, it was the street of palatial homes shaded by live oaks, palms, and magnolias" (footnote found in the Norton Critical Edition of The Awakening, 2000, p.
+4 "The most exclusive address of the Creole aristocracy, Called 'Promenade Publique' in the 1830s, it was the street of palatial homes shaded by live oaks, palms, and magnolias" (footnote found in the Norton Critical Edition of The Awakening, 2000, p.
 50).

-&lt;sup>5 Proprieties, social conventions.
+5 Proprieties, social conventions.